Natthaphong Ruengpanyawut: Leader of the People's Party and Leader of the Opposition

+Natthaphong posing for a selfie with a supporter at Siam Square in January 2026.

 On 7 August 2024, the nine-judge panel of the Constitutional Court of Thailand voted unanimously among itself to dissolve the Move Forward Party.
 The decision also included 10-year political bans on 11 current and former party executives including Pita Limjaroenrat, who led the party to the 2023 general election, and Chaithawat Tulathon, leader of the MFP up to its dissolution.
 However, the remaining 143 former MFP members kept their seats in the House of Representatives and reorganised themselves into a new party, joining and then rebranding the small Thinkakhao Chaovilai Party as the People's Party.

 On the 9 August, Natthaphong was voted to be the new leader of Move Forward's successor, the People's Party, at the Thai Summit Tower in Bangkok.
 His election as party leader was unanimous.
 Alongside Natthaphong, the leadership of the People's Party saw the former Deputy Leader of MFP Sirikanya Tansakun become the Deputy Leader of the People's Party, and former MFP director Sarayut Jailak become Secretary-General of the MFP.
 The election of Natthaphong as leader came as a surprise to many political observers who had expected Sirkianya to become party leader.
 She later stated that she never intended to become party leader, and that she had actually nominated Natthaphong to become leader.